The Covenant Christian Academy family is diverse. We welcome families from a wide range of Protestant evangelical churches.

 - Read the Statement of Faith.

-- Submit a Campus Enrollment Application (one per child).
+- Submit an Enrollment Application (one per child).

 - At the same time, ask your pastor to submit a Pastoral Recommendation Form directly to CCA.